Smoking in Australia: History

 In the early 1700s, tobacco smoking was introduced to the north dwelling indigenous communities through the visitation of the Indonesian fishermen.
 However, the British customs and behaviour of the utilisation of tobacco was introduced into the Australian culture in 1788, due to the colonisation of Australia by the Europeans, and evidently, these tobacco related behaviours rapidly spread throughout the Aboriginal community, the free settlers and the convicts from Britain.
 When first introduced within Australia, the supply of tobacco was restricted within the Australian community, however by the 1800s tobacco was a fundamental item being used as a reward for a servants labour, or antagonistically used as a punishment for convicts, due to its addictive side effects.
 Eventually, by 1819, 80 to 90 percent of the labour force were smokers.

-By the 1880s the production of cigarettes were completely mechanised, however was often chosen over dandies.
-More importantly, the cheapness and ease of accessibility of these manufactured cigarettes, revolutionised the way Australian's smoke tobacco.
+By the 1880s the production of cigarettes were completely mechanised, however was often chosen over dandies and larrikins.
+More importantly, the cheapness and ease of accessibility of these manufactured cigarettes, revolutionised the way Australians smoke tobacco.
 This cigarette was prevalent in the World War 1, as 60% of the tobacco rations donated to the trenches, were in the cigarette form.
 Cigarette use also rapidly increased up to 70% during World War 1, in contrast to the usage before the war.

 In the 1920s, societal views began to transition of women partaking in smoking behaviours and thus over the next several decades companies began to advertise smoking to women.
 The introduction of women in the workforce, led to greater freedom of women, and hence smoking rates within Australia increased.

 By the 1930s the Australian Government began assisting the tobacco industry by introducing the Local Leaf Content Scheme, which required local tobacco to be used up in the manufacturing of cigarettes in Australia.
 However, in the 1990s the Industry Commission Inquiry found that tobacco had the greatest subsidisation in agriculture within Australia, and thus the Local Leaf Content Scheme was abolished.
 As a result, the tobacco industry within Australia declined to the oncoming threat of international competition.
 Currently, no commercial farming of tobacco occurs within Australia, and all tobacco products are imported from overseas.